-Decision on grizzlies delayed; 100+ killed over 2 years
+Opposition stalls end of Yellowstone grizzly protections

 BILLINGS, Mont.
-(AP) — Federal officials are delaying their decision on whether to lift protections for more than 700 grizzly bears in and around Yellowstone National Park and allow hunting.
+(AP) — A deluge of opposition from dozens of American Indian tribes, conservation groups and some scientists is tying up a decision on lifting protections for more than 700 grizzly bears in and around Yellowstone National park.

-The delay comes amid opposition from dozens of American Indian tribes and conservation groups that say hunts could reverse the grizzly’s four-decade recovery.
+Officials had planned to finalize by the end of 2016 a proposal to turn management of grizzlies over to state officials and allow limited hunting.

-Officials had planned to finalize the proposal to turn jurisdiction on grizzlies over to state wildlife agencies by the end of 2016.
+But U.S. Fish and Wildlife Service Assistant Regional Director Michael Thabault said it could take the agency another six months to finish reviewing 650,000 public comments that have poured in on the proposal.

-U.S. Fish and Wildlife Service Assistant Regional Director Michael Thabault (TAH’-boh) said it could take the agency another six months to finish reviewing 650,000 public comments.
+Researchers tallied 106 Yellowstone-area grizzlies killed in Montana, Idaho and Wyoming during the past two years, often by wildlife managers following attacks on livestock and occasionally during run-ins with hunters.

 Most Read Stories